sarahrosehassan/find-primes/README.md

 - Move on to 5 and eliminate all other multiples of 5 etc...

-- After the list of primes is created, the nth prime is obtained from the list
+- After the list of primes is created, the kth prime is obtained from the list

 ![Sieve_of_Eratosthenes_animation](https://user-images.githubusercontent.com/59797227/105047827-d26d9f00-5a38-11eb-8242-3ca2cbfda342.gif)